Argyle International Airport

 The airport is one of St. Vincent and the Grenadines' most important infrastructure assets and the country's first international airport.
-It is the largest international gateway into the country and connects St. Vincent and the Grenadines to major airports such as Miami International Airport, John F. Kennedy International Airport, Toronto Pearson International Airport, London Heathrow Airport as well as other airports in the Caribbean.
+It is the largest international gateway into the country and connects St. Vincent and the Grenadines to major airports, such as Hartsfield–Jackson Atlanta International Airport, Miami International Airport, John F. Kennedy International Airport, Toronto Pearson International Airport, London Heathrow Airport as well as other airports in the Caribbean.

 It is the largest of five airports in the multi-island nation of St. Vincent and the Grenadines, the others being J. F. Mitchell Airport in Bequia, Canouan Airport, Mustique Airport and Union Island Airport, all in the Grenadines.
 Argyle International Airport serves as a major gateway to the Grenadines, with several airlines operating an extensive network of direct domestic flights from AIA to all destinations in the Grenadines.

 The airport is the second solar powered airport in the Caribbean, following V. C. Bird International Airport in Antigua.